shobrook/syntaxis/README.md

   <img width="50%" src="img/class.png" />
 </p>

-While saplings can handle many common usage patterns for user-defined classes, such as the ones above, there are some things saplings can't handle yet.
+While syntaxis can handle many common usage patterns for user-defined classes, such as the ones above, there are some things syntaxis can't handle yet.
 Below are all the limitations I'm aware of:

 #### Class Modifications

 In the example above, calling the class method `Perceptron.calculate_loss` should change the value of the class variable `loss`.
-However, saplings cannot track modifications to a class when it's passed into a function.
-Saplings _can_ handle when a class is modified in the scope in which it was defined, like so:
+However, syntaxis cannot track modifications to a class when it's passed into a function.
+Syntaxis _can_ handle when a class is modified in the scope in which it was defined, like so:

 ```python
 Perceptron.loss = tensor()